Sometimes you’ve got to wonder what your dreams are telling you, especially concerning your health.

 Dreams won’t tell you about every single approaching malady.
 There’s no study (yet) to tell you the level of their reliability.
-Nevertheless, dreams still provide lots of useful information.
+Nevertheless, dreams still provide lots of helpful information.
 Your subconscious is a great one for telling you what’s up, what’s changed, what you should be paying attention to.

 The information isn’t only limited to health.
 People dream about a lot of different topics.
 Health is another one of a long list that includes relationships, careers, and emotions.

 Throughout time, many people have said dreams can act as a crystal ball to the future.
 That’s misleading.
 There isn’t necessarily anything psychic, magic, or crystal-ball-like about dreams.

 Your subconscious is with you all the time.
 It’s never asleep, not even when you are.
 The subconscious is aware of trends.
 Your conscious mind navigates day-to-day life.
 The subconscious picks up on these trends because, to it, it’s as apparent as one foot follows another.
 It sees a pattern.
 It wants to tip your conscious mind off about the pattern.

 It’s as valid for health concerns as it is for anything else.

 You used to walk without pain.
 Now you don’t, and there isn’t an obvious explanation.
 Your subconscious is likely to send you a dream expressing a concern.
 Your conscious mind may think it’s too busy to go to the doctor to get the source of this pain checked out.
 Your subconscious, on the other hand, says, “no, this is a problem.”
 It dings you on your lack of curiosity.